 The Accident

-Keith was involved in a car accident that started with a collision between a tractor trailer and a Honda Civic.
-The Civic swerved across the highway and struck Keith’s car, causing it to tumble off the road and roll several times.
+Keith was involved in a car accident that started with a collision between a tractor trailer and a passenger vehicle.
+This vehicle swerved across the highway and struck Keith’s car, causing it to tumble off the road and roll several times, and Keith suffered a mild traumatic brain injury.

 Following the car accident, Keith suffered very debilitating symptoms that impacted his daily life and also his career.